Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 **Add Account**

-The admin can add an account to the system including first name, last name, email and a picture.
-The password will be created automatically and will be sent to the user via an email.
+The admin can add an account to the system including the first name, last name, email and a picture.
+The password will be created automatically and sent to the user via an email.
 Additionally he can activate his account through this email.

 **Edit Account**